 - Read the GIC Benefit Decision Guide on our website or contact the GIC to have a guide mailed to you to become familiar with your health plan options.

 - Call or visit the GIC to discuss your options: 617.727.2310 ext.
 6; 19 Staniford Street, 4th floor, Boston.

 - Complete your Retirement Board’s retirement application and return it to your retirement board with any necessary documentation such as birth and marriage certificates.

 - If applicable, contact your Deferred Retirement Plan to file any necessary paperwork.

 Take Care of Your Health and Dental Insurance

-- Meet with your Human Resources coordinator or manager to complete paperwork indicating your date of retirement, health, and Retiree Dental elections (participating municipalities only)
+- Meet with your GIC Benefits Coordinator or manager to complete paperwork indicating your date of retirement, health, and Retiree Dental elections (participating municipalities only)

 - If you and/or your spouse are age 65 or over, visit Social Security to find out about Medicare and sign up for Medicare Part B if eligible.